 Grain Free Foods: Is it Really the Healthiest Option?

-Since the grain-free movement has become popular, some companies are replacing the expensive meat in their grain free dog food with cheap pea-based proteins and they are using potatoes instead of grain to cheaply add bulk to their food.
-This appears to be the cause behind a surge in a serious heart condition called Dilated Cardiomyopathy (DCM).
+Since the grain-free movement has become popular, some companies are replacing the expensive healthy meats with cheap pea-based proteins.
+They are using particular vegetables instead of grain to cheaply add bulk to their food.
+This appears to be the cause behind a surge in the serious heart condition called Dilated Cardiomyopathy (DCM).

 Pea Protein in Grain-Free Dog Food

 Before the grain-free movement, grain held dry dog food together.
-Pure meat will not hold together in a dry food so makers of grain-free dog foods started using pea-protein as a primary “glue” during the manufacturing process.
+Pure meat will not hold together in a dry food.
+Therefore, makers of grain-free dog foods started using pea-protein as a primary “glue” during the manufacturing process.
 Pea-protein increases the protein content that is reported on the bag and is cheaper than adding meat.
-To capitalize on this, many manufacturers started adding not only pea-protein but pea starch which divide the pea report on the bag and mad them
+To capitalize on this, many manufacturers started adding not only pea-protein but pea starch.
+Adding pea starch divides the pea report on the bag and made the peas

 Peas in moderation can be healthy, but not at the expense of adequate meat-based proteins.
 Dogs cannot properly break down the amino acids in vegetable-based proteins.
 Whole peas toward the bottom of the list have some nutritional value.
 The problem is when peas are listed as one of the main ingredients, they are concentrated as is the case with pea starch, or when the pea protein is the only part of the pea used.
 In these cases, we are talking about significant amounts of vegetable proteins replacing meat-based proteins.